On Recoding Ordered Treatments as Binary Indicators

-While equivalent to the LATE assumptions, the selection model in Equation \ref{eq:selectionGeneral} is difficult to work with due to the $\bar{D}-1$ dimensions of the unobserved heterogeneity.
+While equivalent to the LATE assumptions, this selection model is difficult to work with due to the $\bar{D}$ dimensions of the unobserved heterogeneity.
 EMCO restricts this unobserved heterogeneity sharply.
-In fact, along with the LATE framework assumptions, assuming EMCO is equivalent to assuming a two-step decision making process.
+In fact, adding EMCO to the LATE framework is equivalent to assuming a two-step decision making process.
 In the first step, the individual chooses whether to participate or not.
 In the second step, the individual chooses the level of treatment.
 A classic example of such behavior is two-stage budgeting \citep[e.g., see][]{deaton1980economics}.
-Proposition \ref{prop:equivalenceHurdle} formalizes this equivalence by showing that the LATE assumptions and EMCO jointly impose the same restrictions on choice behavior as a simple two-factor ``hurdle" model for treatment choices is defined by the following assumption: \begin{ass}{\textbf{Two-factor choice model}} \\ Treatment choices are governed by
+This simple two-factor ``hurdle" model for treatment choices is defined by the following assumption: \begin{ass}{\textbf{Two-factor choice model}} \\ Treatment choices are governed by